 On September 17, 1939, Father Richard Ho Lung, the founder of the Missionaries of the Poor, an international Roman Catholic monastic order based in Kingston, Jamaica, was born on the island in Richmond, St Mary.

 His parents were Chinese, and both were born in Hong Kong but traveled to Jamaica as immigrants.
 The family was very poor, and Fr.
 Ho Lung remembers how they passed around a single small cup of rice at dinner, sharing it among his parents, his two sisters, his brother, and himself.

-He was educated by the Franciscan sisters in Kingston and then by the Jesuits at St George’s College.
-After completing his studies at St. George’s, on August 15, 1959, he joined the Society of Jesus, the most respected of religious orders and certainly the most intellectually acclaimed in the Roman Catholic Church.
-He was ordained to the priesthood on July 4, 1971 and diligently studied, earning Master’s degrees in Philosophy, English Literature and Theology, along with a Licentiate in Theology and a Doctorate in Humanities.
-He taught at St. George’s College, at the University of the West Indies and at Boston College in the US
+He was educated first by the Franciscan sisters in Kingston, then by the Jesuits at St. George’s College.
+After finishing his studies there, he joined the Society of Jesus on August 15, 1959.
+Fr.
+Ho Lung was ordained to the priesthood on July 4, 1971.
+He then pursued a Master’s degrees in philosophy, English literature, and Theology.
+He also attained a Doctorate in Humanities.
+He went on to teach at St. George’s College, the University of the West Indies, and at Boston College in the United States.

 Information and Photo Source: Missionaries of the Poor